mcdado/bnclearcarts/README.md

 # Clear Carts

-Clear carts for a customer when an order is made by such customer.
+PrestaShop module to avoid abandoned cart reminders to a customer when he/she places an order with a new cart.

 ## Credits